rishav21556/shivadhesh/README.md

+# Shivadhesh E-commerce Website

+This is the official repository for the Shivadhesh E-commerce website, a full-stack web application built using HTML, CSS, JavaScript, Bootstrap, Django, and Python.

 ## Problem Statement

 **Problem:** The Shivadhesh E-commerce website aims to provide a platform for selling a wide range of products, but it lacks a user-friendly and efficient online shopping experience.